 If John had only invested his own money (without buying on margin), he would have only lost $150.
 In this case, buying on margin increased his losses.

 You might be thinking, “If I buy on margin and the security falls in price, I’ll just hold it until it rises again, just like I would with securities I buy normally.”
 Unfortunately, it’s not that simple.
 Buying on margin is effectively taking out a loan.
 What do all loans come with?
 Interest.

 The broker will charge interest on the financed portion when you buy on margin.
 They will calculate the interest daily, but most brokerages post it to your account once each month.
 The longer you hold a security that you bought on margin, the more it will cost.
 And due to compounding interest, you’ll need a greater return just to break even.
 This is why margin is almost exclusively used for short-term investments.

 Your brokerage will require you to maintain a specific percentage of equity in your margin account.
 This number—called the maintenance margin—is based on the types of securities you own and whether you buy shares or use short selling.

 If that percentage falls to low (meaning your account lost too much money due to poor investments), the broker will issue a margin call.
 This is a demand to deposit more money or sell some of your holdings to pay down what you borrowed.
 In some cases, the broker can liquidate your entire margin account without your approval to pay off your debt.

 How to buy on margin

 Your first step is to consider other alternatives to buying on margin.
 While there’s always some risk when you invest, margin trades are especially risky, even for experienced investors.
-If you wouldn’t call yourself experienced, you should stay away from this kind of trading.
+If you wouldn’t call yourself experienced, you should probably stay away from this kind of trading.

 Step 1: Open a margin account